Khyber Pakhtunkhwa Public Service Commission

-Khyber Pakhtunkhwa Public Service Commission (KPPSC) is an agency of Government of Khyber Pakhtunkhwa that is responsible for recruiting civil servants and bureaucrats.
+Khyber Pakhtunkhwa Public Service Commission (KPPSC) is a constitutional and statutory agency of Government of Khyber Pakhtunkhwa that is responsible for recruiting civil servants and bureaucrats.
 The Public Service Commission was evolved under the British India act 1935.
 Meanwhile, the KP public service Commission (KPPSC) is functional under the ordinance of KPK PSC 1978.

+Captain(R) Munir Azam, who served as a federal secretary, is currently serving as the Chairman of the commission since February 2025.